Bobruysk offensive: The encirclement of the German corps

 For the offensive, Rokossovsky's First Belorussian Front would be using the multi-pronged offensive against Bobruisk.
-In the north, Marshal Georgy Zhukov was inspecting the attack by the 3rd Army from Rogachyov, while Rokossovsky was in the south, launching his assault from Parichi.
+In the north, Marshal Georgy Zhukov was inspecting the attack by the 3rd Army from Rogachev, while Rokossovsky was in the south, launching his assault from Parichi.
 Inevitably, a rivalry had developed between the two generals, as both competed to be the first to crack the defence lines of the Ninth Army.
 On 24 June 1944, an earth-shaking artillery barrage consisting of 7000 guns, mortars and BM-13 Katyusha rocket launchers began in an attempt to annihilate the Germans.
-However, the northern sector of the front under Zhukov was met with stiff resistance and there was not much breakthroughs in the Rogachyov direction.
+However, the northern sector of the front under Zhukov was met with stiff resistance and there was not much breakthroughs in the Rogachev direction.
 Rokossovsky encountered less difficulties with the Germans and was able to make rapid advancements in his area.
 In what was considered to be an old fashion Russian offensive, Issa Pliev's Cavalry-Mechanized Group(KMG), consisting of the mighty 4th Guards Cavalry Corps and the 1st Mechanised Corps, was the spearhead of the assault, with the 28th Army and 65th Army securing its flanks.

 Pliev's KMG was able to travel across the adverse terrain of the marshes without much challenges, and struck the Ninth Army's southern flank.
 The KMG then cut south towards Slutsk in order to prevent the Ninth Army from retreating towards the south.
 By then, the Ninth Army had been cut off and it was doomed to be destroyed.

 By June 27, Soviet forces were converging near Bobruysk, trapping the five divisions of Ninth Army's northernmost corps, Lieutenant-General von Lützow's XXXV Corps, east of the Berezina.
 Elements of the central XXXXI Panzer Corps were also trapped, along with the 20th Panzer Division.
 The disorganised German divisions commenced a series of desperate attempts to escape the pocket, which stretched for several kilometers along the river's eastern bank: the Soviets reported large fires on 27 June as the Germans destroyed their heavy equipment and attempted to break out, but Soviet air attack and artillery inflicted appalling casualties on the encircled forces.
 In the meantime, Hitler had relieved Jordan of command due to his confusing instructions to 20th Panzer; Ninth Army was dealt another blow when its main communications headquarters was destroyed by bombing.
 On the following day, reinforcements arrived behind German lines in the form of 12th Panzer Division, whose commander was greeted by Ninth Army's chief of staff with the words "Good to see you — Ninth Army no longer exists!"

 On 28 June 1944, the Ninth Army was officially destroyed, and Hans Jordan would be relieved of command for the inability to bring up 20th Panzer Division as the reinforcement.